 We recommend it.
 It’s easier (and faster) to get volume out of room temperature eggs, as their consistency more readily permits air to be incorporated into them than cold.
 Room temperature eggs also blend more easily into batters.

 Flourless Chocolate Cloud Cake

 - 8 ounces best-quality bittersweet or semisweet chocolate coarsely chopped

-- 1/2 cup unsalted butter, cut into pieces, softened
+- 1 stick unsalted butter cut into pieces, room temperature

 - 1 cup sugar